Happy new year, Readhead readers! Today I’d like to talk about one of the topics I get asked about most frequently – hyperpigmentation and lasers.

 The type of IPL and fraxel used on me was the Lumenis ResurFx M22 which boasts a more gentle approach of only needing one pass and cooling technology to help with downtime.

-My wonderful provider at Juvly Aesthetics in NYC and overall skin rejuvenation expert walked me through everything and answered all of my questions.
+My wonderful provider and overall skin rejuvenation expert walked me through everything and answered all of my questions.
 Because I have natural freckles and my melanin pigment is very light on the surface, but lower in the skin (I’ve been doing peels, microneedling and serums for years so most of what is left is very stubborn pigment in the dermis), she mentioned that I will see a gradual fading vs. dramatic results on my stubborn brown spots.

 I’d like to point out that this is a serious treatment.
 You’re talking about heat, lasers and a requirement of expert knowledge in both the equipment and the Fitzpatrick scale.
 Not everyone is a candidate for a laser and sometimes a conservative approach is better.
 We both opted for conservative since I’ve been burned by an ill-wielded IPL machine many years ago at a different practice.
 There are always risks but to limit those make sure you go to someone who really knows their stuff.